VuThanhDat14122004/Faster-RCNN/README.md

         video
        </a>

-Here are the documents, repositories, and videos I referenced for the implementation.
+Here are the documents, blog and videos I referenced for the implementation.